-The Term Loan Facility provides for quarterly principal amortization (equal to 5% of the principal in each of the first two years and 10% of the principal in each of the next three years) with the remaining balance payable upon the maturity date.
-The Revolving Credit Facility includes a \$25 million letter of credit sublimit and a \$10 million swingline loan sublimit.
-We have an option to increase the size of the Revolving Credit Facility by up to an aggregate of \$50 million in additional commitments, subject to certain conditions.
-On September 27, 2012, we borrowed \$100 million under the Term Loan Facility.
-To date, we have not borrowed under the Revolving Credit Facility.
+The Amended Credit Agreement includes a \$25 million letter of credit sublimit and a \$10 million swingline loan sublimit.
+We also have an option to increase the size of the borrowing capacity by up to an aggregate of \$200 million in additional commitments, subject to certain conditions.

-The Term Loan Facility and Revolving Credit Facility, other than swingline loans, will bear interest at LIBOR plus an applicable margin or, at our option, a base rate (defined as the highest of the Bank of America prime rate, the Federal Funds rate plus 0.50% and a daily rate equal to one-month LIBOR plus 1.00%) plus an applicable margin.
+The Revolving Credit Facility, other than swingline loans, will bear interest at the Eurodollar rate plus an applicable margin or, at our option, a base rate (defined as the highest of the Wells Fargo prime rate, the Federal Funds rate plus 0.50% and the Eurodollar Base Rate plus 1.00%) plus an applicable margin.
 Swingline loans accrue interest at the base rate plus the applicable margin for base rate loans.
-The applicable margins for the LIBOR rate loans range from 1.50% to 2.50% and for base rate loans range from 0.50% to 1.50%, depending in each case, on the leverage ratio as defined in the Agreement.
-We also pay a commitment fee on the unused amount of the Revolving Credit Facility.
+The applicable margins for the Eurodollar rate loans range from 1.25% to 2.00% and for base rate loans range from 0.25% to 1.00%, depending in each case, on the leverage ratio as defined in the Agreement.

-In connection with the closing of the Credit Agreement, we entered into a security and pledge agreement.
-Under the security and pledge agreement, we pledged equity securities of certain of our subsidiaries, subject to exceptions and limitations.
-The Credit Facilities contain various conditions, covenants and representations with which we must be in compliance in order to borrow funds and to avoid an event of default, including financial covenants that we must maintain a leverage ratio (funded debt/EBITDA) of no more than 2.5 to 1 and a minimum fixed charge coverage ratio (EBITDA/debt payments, income taxes and capital expenditures) of no less than 1.50 to 1.
-As of September 27, 2014, the Company was in compliance with all covenants of the Credit Facilities.
-See Note 7, Debt, to the Condensed Consolidated Financial Statements for additional information.
+The Amended Credit Agreement contains various conditions, covenants and representations with which we must be in compliance in order to borrow funds and to avoid an event of default, including financial covenants that we must maintain a leverage ratio (funded debt/EBITDA) of no more than 3.00 to 1 and a minimum fixed charge coverage ratio (EBITDA/interest payments, income taxes and capital expenditures) of no less than 1.25 to 1.
+As of April 2, 2016, we were in compliance with all covenants of the Amended Credit Agreement.
+Our obligations under the Amended Credit Agreement are secured by a security interest in substantially all of our assets.

-We have entered into an interest rate swap agreement as a hedge against the LIBOR portion of the variable interest payments under the Term Loan Facility and effectively converted the LIBOR portion of the interest on the Term Loan Facility to a fixed interest rate through the maturity date.
+We have entered into an interest rate swap agreement as a hedge against the Eurodollar portion of the variable interest payments under the Credit Facilities and effectively converted the Eurodollar portion of the interest on the Credit Facilities to a fixed interest rate through July 2017.
 See Note 4, Derivative Financial Instruments, to the Condensed Consolidated Financial Statements for additional information.